eel3/wolps/README.md

 ------

 1. Install nc(1) (netcat). wolps need nc(1).
-2. Put both wolps and wolp to a directory registered in PATH.
+2. Put both wolps and wolp in a directory registered in PATH.

 wolps need wolp.